Scaling the Summit by Susan Fentz

 I did not appreciate the way Obama spoke to him, but he kept pushing on behalf of America.
 After having the current administration ignore us in every way, one senator made a point to express the way many of us are feeling since this all started.
 He made a lot of good points, but John McCain let the president know we were not as simpleminded as he thought.

-He interrupted Obama in the end and said, "Could I just say one thing, Mr. President? the American people care about what we do and how we do it.
+"Could I just say one thing, Mr. President? the American people care about what we do and how we do it.
 And I think it's a subject that we should discuss.
 And I thank you."

 Yes, we do care, Mr. President.
 We do care about the process.
 We care about our country.
 And if you want to keep ignoring us, our voices will be heard later this year and again in 2012.